LIVINGSTON COUNTY, Mich. - Livingston County Judge Theresa Brennan is no longer taking cases after she was removed from the bench.

 The Judicial Tenure Commission revealed a laundry list of problematic charges against Brennan.
 They include, in small part, misconduct in office, conduct clearly prejudicial to the administration of justice, and failure to respect and observe the law.

 The list comes largely from the murder trial of Jerome Kowalski, who is serving a life sentence after his conviction.
-The was brought to trial mainly because of Michigan State Police investigator Sean Furlong.
+The case was brought to trial mainly because of Michigan State Police investigator Sean Furlong.

 The Judicial Tenure Commission found Furlong and Brennan were carrying on an affair during the trial, and when asked to remove herself from the case, Brennan refused.
 When questioned by state police about it, she said, officials said.